ThatXliner/blog/_posts/2020-11-12-why-i-use-gnu-gpl.md

 **GNU GPL v3+** 😱

 ### Why

 When I write code (usually open source and hosted with ❤️  by [GitHub](https://github.com/)), I don't want proprietary companies benefiting (and profiting) from my code when I don't.

 When you license code as GNU GPL, you're basically saying

 > Haha!
-Get rekt, proprietary hoggers!
+Get rekt, proprietary hogs!
 You can't use my code while other people can!
+And if you do, ya might as well go open source!

 I believe that software should be free.... **as in freedom**.
 You are free to distibute, use, and modify.
-Although if you want to fork any project licensed with the GPL (and make the forked code public), it must be ~~open source~~ GNU GPL (v3) (because you also have to make sure the client can see the source code).
-That's one of the permissions I must give you.
+Although if you want to fork any project licensed with the GPL (and make the forked code public), it must be ~~open source~~ GNU GPL (v3).
+Meaning you still have to do what I did.
+That's one of the conditions.

 In other words, I do not want proprietary companies having an advantage.
 They can't use my library without making their app GNU GPL. 😝

-Even if these licenses seem like there will be no cost, you technically *can* use it for commercial purposes.
+Even if these licenses seems like there will be no cost, you technically *can* use it for commercial purposes ([GPL at least](https://www.gnu.org/licenses/gpl-faq.en.html#DoesTheGPLAllowMoney)).
 It's just that [it's quite useless to do that](https://www.gnu.org/licenses/gpl-faq.en.html#DoesTheGPLRequireAvailabilityToPublic): you have to make the code freely distributed where then some guy or girl *could* (and it's totally allowed under GNU GPL) distibute a free copy with **zero changes**.
 Or as much changes as they like.

-Like I said, the distributed fork or copy *has* to be GNU GPL (v3 or the same version of GNU GPL).
-I'm also pretty sure they're not allowed to steal credit.
+Like I said, any fork or copy also *has* to be GNU GPL (v3 or the same version of GNU GPL).
+[I'm also pretty sure they're not allowed to steal credit](https://www.gnu.org/licenses/gpl-faq.en.html#IWantCredit).

 GNU GPL is to code as America is to guns: free as in freedom.